Ogundipejeremiah/Pizza-sales-analysis/README.md

 ### Data sources

-Pizza Sales Data: The primary dataset used for this analysis is the 'pizza_sales_excel_file.xlsx' file, which contains detailed information about the company's workforce.
+Pizza Sales Data: The primary dataset used for this analysis is the 'pizza_sales_excel_file.xlsx' file, which contains detailed information about the pizza sales.

 ### Tool